How does it work – practical info

 Good to know for the best experience

-- Between 10 am and 6 pm, Icehotel is open to the public.
-Day visitors and guests have access to see all the rooms, except reserved Deluxe Suites, and join a guided tour.
+- During the day Icehotel is open to the public.
+Day visitors and guests have access to see all the rooms, except reserved Deluxe Suites, and in winter there are guided tours daily.
 This means overnight guests get their rooms at 6 pm and wake-up call is around 7:30 am when staying in an Ice suite.

 - Check-in and out for warm rooms is at 3 pm and 11 am.